Service charge structure evaluation

-The Albany City Council reviewed funding requirements, rate structure options, potential fees.
-Because sewer and street funds are currently used to fund stormwater activities, they also reviewed how implementing stormwater service charges might impact sewer and water rates and the capacity to complete street improvements.
+The Albany City Council reviewed funding requirements and rate structure options.
+Because sewer and street funds are currently used to fund stormwater activities, Council also reviewed how implementing stormwater service charges might impact sewer and water rates and the capacity to complete street improvements.
 The Council provided guidance on these items, as outlined below, and in more detailed memos, presentations, and minutes at Past Presentations and Public Meetings.
 You may also find helpful information at Questions and Answers.

-The first step in considering stormwater user fees is to determine how much the stormwater program will cost.
-For discussion purposes, staff identified a range of possible funding levels.
+The first step in considering stormwater service charges is to determine how much the stormwater program will cost.
+Staff identified a range of possible funding levels for Council consideration.
 The lowest level would recover what is currently spent on the stormwater program (primarily funded by sewer and street funds) plus a share of account maintenance and billing costs (currently funded through water and sewer funds): total of $1.75 million per year.
-The higher funding level reflects the minimum required to respond to regulatory requirements and to do basic maintenance, a total of $3.45 million per year.
-The $3.45 million was presented as the amount of funding that would be needed five years from now assuming achievable stormwater permit requirements from the Oregon Department of Environmental Quality (DEQ) and does not account for inflation, expanding service, or increasing the capacity of the stormwater system.
+The higher funding level reflects the minimum funding level required to respond to regulatory requirements and to do basic maintenance, a total of $3.45 million per year.
+The $3.45 million was presented to Council as the amount of funding that would be needed five years from now assuming achievable stormwater permit requirements from the Oregon Department of Environmental Quality (DEQ) and does not account for inflation, expanding service, or increasing the capacity of the stormwater system.

 The Council’s direction was to consider initial monthly stormwater rates based on collecting $1.75 million per year as described below.

 Council reviewed and approved a rate structure with two components: a base charge and an impervious surface charge.
-The base would be the same for all accounts; everyone pays the same charge to recover the costs of billing and general stormwater system use.
-The impervious surface charge would be based on the amount of impervious surface (pavement, roofs) on each property.
-For single-family residential properties, the impervious surface charge would be the same for all customers and be based on the typical amount of impervious surface on single-family residential properties (Equivalent Residential Unit or ERU).
-The Council approved tiered rates for residential customers where those customers with smaller structures pay slightly less and those with larger structures pay slightly more.
+The base charge is the same for all accounts; everyone pays the same charge to recover the costs of billing and general stormwater system use.
+The impervious surface charge is based on the amount of impervious surface (pavement, roofs) on each property.
+For single-family residential properties, the impervious surface charge is the same for all customers and is based on the typical amount of impervious surface on single-family residential properties (Equivalent Residential Unit or ERU).
+The Council approved tiered rates for single-family residential customers where those customers with smaller structures pay slightly less and those with larger structures pay slightly more.